HASNAT204/HASNAT204/README.md

+Hi, I'm Hasnat Ahmed 👋

 # Full Stack Software Engineer
-with 7+ years of experience in JS Stacks and Rails.
+with 5+ years of experience in JS Stacks and Rails.

 *Simplicity is the ultimate sophistication.*